GuillaumeAI/gia-thumbsup/.github/ISSUE_TEMPLATE/feature.md

 ---
 name: Feature request
-about: Suggest a new feature for Thumbsup.
+about: Ohh Suggest a new feature for GIA-GAL.
 labels: enhancement
 ---